-Top five ways to get fit with your dog
+Top 5 ways to get fit with your dog

-Whether you love exercise, or you hate it, most people will have considered exercise as a bit of a chore at some point in time.
+Whether you love to exercise, or you hate it, most people will have considered exercise as a bit of a chore at some point in time.
 But what if we told you that you could enjoy exercise while bonding with your dog?
-If you own a dog, you will understand that owning one comes with walking them and training them.
-If you upped your game just a little, you could also be benefiting from these activities with them.
+If you own a dog, you will understand that owning one comes with walking and training them.
+If you upped your game just a little, you could also be benefiting from these activities along with your dog.

 So, how do you get fit with your dog?
-We have compiled our top five ways to get fit with your dog so you can bond together while enjoying exercise!
+We have compiled our top five ways to exercise with your dog so you can bond together while enjoying exercise!
 If you know the type of exercise that suits you best, click the links below to find out more.

 Low impact dog walking

-If you are a novice to exercise or can only participate in low impact exercise, then dog walking could be the perfect start for you.
-Dog walking is a great way for both you and your dog to get some light exercise.
-You can burn off calories steadily and can also benefit mentally from just being outside and at one with nature.
+If you are a beginner to exercise or can’t participate in intense exercise, then dog walking could be the perfect start for you and is a great low impact exercise for dogs.
+Dog walking is a great way for both you and your dog to get some light exercise, you can burn off calories steadily and can also benefit mentally from just being outside and at one with nature.

 High impact walking or hiking